 Every attempt will be made to process Academic Adjustment Plans and send to appropriate faculty within 72 hours of seeing a Student Accessibility Specialist.
 Copies will also be sent to the student’s local address.

 If your student needs extended time and/or isolation for an exam/test, we utilize an on-line testing request format.
 The student will have to have an active accommodation plan for the current semester in order to access the work-flow formatted request via our webpage.
-They need to do this at least 3 business days before the test is scheduled in order to request tests from professors, schedule proctors and secure testing space.
+They need to do this at least 3 business days before the test is scheduled in order to allow us time to request tests from professors, schedule proctors and secure testing space.
 We review the testing sign-up process with the student when meeting with them at the start of each semester.
 A tutorial about the process is available here. far right of page.

 Suggestions for family discussion:

 As a young adult prepares for the transition to college, there are many questions and feelings about how accommodations are handled in this new environment.
 As part of this transition process, we encourage families to talk together before the actual move to college.
 Some areas of focus might include: the shift in roles for college students as they leave the high school environment, which methods of communicating work best for your family, as well as how a student’s strengths and challenges might impact choice and schedule of classes.
 The staff of SAS is available to answer questions or to discuss concerns related to academic and testing accommodations.